CastawayLabs/dproxy.js/readme.md

 - It abstracts from http to raw tcp/tls, does minimal parsing.
 Once it gets the HOST header, it stops caring and just passes on the request.
 - Uses `redis` for dynamic hostname lookup.
 It has no configuration files (apart from redis config)
 - Does not modify the content of the request
+- During normal browsing, the connection is kept with the target..
+That results in ~2 proxy requests per user and the user can then view additional pages without further lookup.

 Its just a fast transparent proxy, with dynamic hostname lookup and SNI support.
 Nothing fancy [yet].